replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Prerequisites

-Complete the following items before you perform this task:
+Complete the following before you perform this task:

 - Meet the general system requirements.
 See [General System Requirements](installing-general-requirements).
 - Meet the system requirements for the Kubernetes installer.
 See [Kubernetes Installer Requirements](installing-embedded-cluster-requirements).